RobotWebTools/rclnodejs/tools/jsdoc/README.md

 # JSDoc Workflow

-This directory contains the custom JSDoc template, the landing-page generator, and the staging script used to prepare the docs content that is published to the `gh-pages` branch.
+This directory contains the custom JSDoc template, the landing-page generator, and the staging script used to prepare the docs content that is published to GitHub Pages.

+The published version set is curated in [`published-versions.json`](./published-versions.json).
+That manifest is the source of truth for which versions appear on the live docs site.
+Each staging run rebuilds the whole site from scratch: every listed version is rebuilt from its Git tag and the in-development version from the current workspace.
+The staged tree is therefore a pure function of the manifest plus the tags — there is no `gh-pages` branch state to maintain or drift out of sync.

 ## Commands